wingkwong/leetcode-the-hard-way/tutorials/math/combinatorics.md

 ---
-title: 'Combinatorics'
+title: "Combinatorics"
-description: 'Combinatorics is the branch of mathematics dealing with counting and enumerating the possibilities for a certain event to occur.
-It is heavily used as it enables us to find very short and concise answers to many problems.'
+description: "Combinatorics is the branch of mathematics dealing with counting and enumerating the possibilities for a certain event to occur.
+It is heavily used as it enables us to find very short and concise answers to many problems."
 hide_table_of_contents: false
 keywords:
   - leetcode